MarkNenadov/uciti/README.md

 * Add many more words!
 * Add a way to star cards in order to keep them through shuffles
 * Add a way to annotate whether a card has been seen
+* Extract configuration selects to a modal (perhaps launched by clickling gear button)--to simplify UI
+*